Skip to content

 Message code: 16

 This is an acknowledgement of a preceding withdraw_created message (see above).
 Upon receipt of a mutually authenticated state, the receiver verifies that it is indeed the state resulting from the proposed withdrawal operation.
-The channel_withdraw_tx is then pushed to the chain, and the requisit number of confirmations (minimum_depth) are awaited.
+The channel_withdraw_tx is then pushed to the chain, and the requested number of confirmations (minimum_depth) are awaited.
 Once confirmation has been received, a withdraw_locked message is sent, with the hash of the channel_withdraw_tx transaction.
 The block_hash defines on which block the withdrawal had been mutually authenticated and the second authentication method will be according to the latest on-chain persisted account and not the on-chain persisted channel object.

 name size (bytes)